getalp/wikIR/README.md

 ### Datasets and BM25

-To reproduce the same datasets we used in our experiment just call the following script
+To reproduce the same datasets we used in our paper (link:TBD) just call the following script

 ```bash
 ./reproduce_datasets.sh COLLECTION_PATH